Alex Call Preview, Player Props: Nationals vs. Yankees

 Alex Call At The Plate

-- In 50.5% of his 99 games this season, Call has picked up at least one hit.
-He's also had 13 multi-hit games.

-- He has homered in six games this year (6.1%), homering in 1.5% of his plate appearances.
+- He has hit a home run in six games this season (5.9%), leaving the park in 1.5% of his trips to the plate.

-- He has scored in 30 of 99 games this season, and more than once 7 times.
+- He has scored in 30 of 101 games this year, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.